Static Memory Management

 // [1, 5, 9] => [2, 6, 10]

-define increment(xs: int-list): int-list {
+define increment(xs: int-list) -> int-list {

 match xs {

-| Cons(y, ys) =>
+| Int-Cons(y, ys) =>

-let foo = add-int(y, 1) in
+let foo = add-int(y, 1);

-let bar = increment(ys) in
+let bar = increment(ys);

-Cons(foo, bar)
+Int-Cons(foo, bar)

 }